 Marine Medium Tiltrotor Squadron 265

-Lieutenant Colonel Laird currently serves as the Commanding Officer for Marine Medium Tiltrotor Squadron 265.
+Lieutenant Colonel Stefanski currently serves as the Commanding Officer for Marine Medium Tiltrotor Squadron 265.

 Read Biography